matrixfox/matrixfox.github.io/_posts/2024-5-21-how-to-install-onetrainer.md

 ---
 layout: post
 title: How to Install OneTrainer
-meta: Get it right
+meta: OneTrainer is a comprehensive tool designed for training Stable Diffusion models.
+Providing a streamlined and efficient process for fine-tuning various models...
 posted: 2024-5-21
 category: blog
 draft: true
 ---

 OneTrainer is a comprehensive tool designed for training Stable Diffusion models.
-Providing a streamlined and efficient process for fine-tuning various versions, including Stable Diffusion 1.5, 2.0, 2.1, SDXL, Würstchen-v2, and inpainting models.
+Providing a streamlined and efficient process for fine-tuning various models, including Stable Diffusion 1.5, 2.0, 2.1, SDXL, Würstchen-v2, and inpainting models.
 To install OneTrainer from GitHub, follow these steps:

 ## Prerequisites